Evgeny Buryakov

-Evgeny Evgenievich Buryakov (Евгений Евгеньевич Буряков; born c.
-1975) is a convicted Russian spy.
+Evgeny Evgenievich Buryakov (Евгений Евгеньевич Буряков; born March 2, 1975) is a convicted Russian spy.
 He was arrested on January 26, 2015, charged with, and pleading guilty to, spying on the United States for the Russian Foreign Intelligence Service (SVR).
 Buryakov was a New York-based Deputy Representative of Vnesheconombank, Russia's state-owned national development bank.
 Buryakov operated with non-official cover, and was thus not entitled to diplomatic immunity.
 Buryakov conducted his espionage with the assistance of Igor Sporyshev, trade representative of the Russian Federation to New York, and Victor Podobnyy, an attaché to the Permanent Mission of the Russian Federation to the United Nations.
 In exchange for pleading guilty, Buryakov received a reduced sentence of 30 months in federal prison and fined $100,000.
 He was released early from prison on March 31, 2017, and deported from the United States six days later.

 Early life and family

 Buryakov was born on March 2, 1975, in Krasnodar Krai, and previously worked at a tax office in Moscow before coming to America.
 His father, Yevgeny Petrovich Buryakov, is an engineer at the Russian Embassy in Tunis.

 His wife, Marina, said they met in Kushchevskaya in 1994 in when she was in high school.
 They married in May 1999.
 They have one son and one daughter.
 After Buryakov's arrest in 2015, his mother, Tatiana, returned from Tunis to Moscow to help look after his children.